gatsbyjs/gatsby/docs/docs/unit-testing.md

 module.exports = "test-file-stub"
 ```

-The final config setting is `transformIgnorePatterns`.
+The next config setting is `transformIgnorePatterns`.
 This is very important,
 and is different from what you'll find in other Jest guides.
 The reason that you
 need this is because Gastby includes un-transpiled ES6 code.
 By default Jest
 doesn't try to transform code inside `node_modules`, so you will get an error